Product

 Source: LogicMonitor.com

-LogicMonitor is a cloud-based infrastructure monitoring platform that can track hybrid and multi-cloud environments.
-It provides real-time visibility into servers, networks, applications, and virtual machines.
+LogicMonitor is a cloud-based infrastructure monitoring platform that offers multi-cloud and hybrid cloud visibility.
+It can monitor servers, networks, applications, and virtual machines in real time.

-With the platform's agentless monitoring, IT teams can easily track performance metrics, detect anomalies, and automate workflows.
+With the platform's agentless architecture, IT teams can easily track performance metrics, detect anomalies, and automate workflows.

 LogicMonitor offers flexible pricing tailored to your organization's specific needs.
 Cost is based on the number of resources monitored, with options for both infrastructure and cloud resources.

-Its infrastructure monitoring plan costs $22 per resource every month.
+Its infrastructure monitoring plan costs $22 per resource per month.
 Meanwhile, the container monitoring plan is priced at $3 per resource per month.

 3. Dynatrace